 Install the pump in a location that will adequately support the weight of pump when filled with lubricant and also provides easy operator access to the pump air controls.
-See Technical Data, page 31 for pump weight information and the Dimensions and Mounting layout, page 12.
+Pump must be mounted in a vertical position with the reservoir up.
+See Technical Data, page 31 for pump weight information and the Dimensions and Mounting layout, page 30.